spaderthomas/doublenickel/README.md

 - A demo of the SDF shape renderer
 - An example of normal mapping and volumetric lighting of low resolution 2D scenes
 - Eulerian and Lagrangian fluid simulations
+- A scanline shader, made in an effort to replicate Animal Well's

 ## why?
 Writing your own game engine is pure folly, but writing your own game is very reasonable and productive.
 Commercial engines are fine, but I enjoy writing all the software for my games, and I wanted to keep the real and hard fought benefits I gained from making my first commercial game: